Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Conclusion

 \section{Conclusion}

 This paper introduced SLiCEs, a unifying framework for sequence-to-sequence layers that are maximally expressive, computationally efficient, and allow for parallel-in-time computation.
-We explored four specific instances, DPLR, sparse, Walsh--Hadamard, and block-diagonal, analysing their theoretical properties and empirical performance.
+We explored four specific instances, diagonal-plus-low-rank, sparse, Walsh--Hadamard, and block-diagonal, analysing their theoretical properties and empirical performance.
 Theorems~\ref{thm:bdlncde}, \ref{thm:slncde}, and \ref{thm:whlncde} established that block-diagonal, sparse, and Walsh--Hadamard SLiCEs achieve maximal probabilistic expressivity.
-Furthermore, all SLiCE variants demonstrated state-tracking on the $A_5$ benchmark, unlike the other parallelisable layers considered: diagonal LNCDEs, mLSTM, Mamba, and DeltaProduct.
-Among the SLiCEs, block-diagonal LNCDE stands out as the only maximally expressive variant that strictly reduces parameter count, recurrent cost, and parallel cost compared to dense LNCDEs.
-Additionally, two block-diagonal LNCDE variants achieved the highest average validation accuracies among parallel models on the regular language tasks from the formal language benchmark.
-Finally, the practical speed-ups which can be achieved were demonstrated on six multivariate time-series classification datasets, where replacing the non-linear vector field of a Log-NCDE with a block-diagonal linear vector field reduced the average time per training step by a factor of twenty, without impacting the average test accuracy.
+Furthermore, all SLiCE structures demonstrated single-layer state-tracking on the $A_5$ benchmark, unlike the other parallelisable layers considered: diagonal SLiCEs, mLSTM, Mamba, and DeltaProduct.
+Among the SLiCEs, block-diagonal stands out as the only maximally expressive variant that strictly reduces parameter count, recurrent cost, and parallel cost compared to dense LNCDEs.
+Additionally, a variant of the block-diagonal SLiCE achieved the joint highest average validation accuracy among parallel models on the regular language tasks from the formal language benchmark.
+Finally, practical speed-ups for real-world time series modelling were demonstrated on six multivariate time-series classification datasets, where replacing the non-linear vector field of a Log-NCDE with a block-diagonal linear vector field reduced the average time per training step by a factor of twenty, without impacting the model's overall performance.

-There are a number of avenues for potential future work.
-Alternative SLiCE architectures beyond those explored in this paper may achieve maximal expressivity and improved empirical performance.
-A theoretical characterisation of the conditions that a structured matrix needs to satisfy so that a SLiCE achieves maximal probabilistic expressivity would aid the search for additional structures.
-Additionally, although establishing maximal probabilistic expressivity is a significant step toward a deeper theoretical understanding of structured state-transition matrices, expressivity at finite hidden dimensions remains an open challenge.